Published: October 31, 2017 | Comments

 Strategy #6: Take time to Plan.
 In Advance!

 Don’t forget to plan and account for absenteeism.
-These patterns are easy to predict and plan for (unless weather or the flu bug hit unexpectedly).
+These patterns are easy to predict and prepare for (unless weather or the flu bug hit unexpectedly).
 Absenteeism is always higher on Monday than a Wednesday or a Thursday and the day before or after a holiday.
 You’ll also see an increase in absenteeism during warm weather months and vacation season, so consider offering additional shift options during these times.

 Strategy #7: Time is of the Essence